 IRAS has been reinventing tax collection for many years.
 My friends tell me about the old days, when you could drive by IRAS and drop the tax returns from your car on your way to work.
 Now, tax collection in Singapore is a breeze.
 The best part is, IRAS is not leaning back and taking a well-deserved rest after all the accomplishments.
 No. They work very, very hard to get even better.

 In my opinion, IRAS is one of the showcase institutions for continuous improvement and innovation to the benefit of tax payers in Singapore.
 And, highly effective processes are usually efficient, too.
 I.e., management and staff have been optimising their internal processes to be able to support the well-known excellent service delivery with minimal effort.

 However, these results did not come over night.
 Over many years, they have been building a strong foundation of continuous change and innovation.
 They have a core of facilitators who have the capability to support this change and managers with the strong will to drive it – and to walk the talk.
-Their innovation initiative is supported by many small interventions, events and systems that all together form a homogeneous message: Get better every day.
+Their innovation initiative includes many small interventions, events and systems that all together form a homogeneous message: Get better every day.